Serrin/u87.css/README.md

 This is the default css for my code documentations.

-For a demo page please check testpages of the versions the [Celestra](https://github.com/Serrin/Celestra) project!
+For a demo page please check the testpages of the versions and the [Celestra](https://github.com/Serrin/Celestra) project!

 __v0.9.10:__ New design.